-The Downtown Campus opened in 1974 in a remodeled post office building near Speedway and Stone.
+The Downtown Campus opened in 1974 in a remodeled post office building.
 Purchase of other buildings and construction of the Campus Center and Classroom Technology Building expanded the campus to 15 buildings.

 The East Campus opened in 1981 on a desert site just east of Davis Monthan Air Force Base.
 It was an outgrowth of the East Education Center which had been operating since 1976.
-The opening of the Student Union and Library in the Fall of 1989 doubled the size of the East Campus.
+The opening of the Student Union and Library in the fall of 1989 doubled the size of the East Campus.